 Five Tips for Making a List That Sticks

-How do you make a list of household chores that will stick and not just be ignored or forgotten?
+How do you make a list of household responsibilities that will stick and not just be ignored or forgotten?
 Here are five tips that can make that list stick.

 1. Divide the Chores Fairly